dmbaturin/hvinfo/README.md

 # OS and hypervisor support

-CPUID-based checks that can detect KVM, Xen HVM, VMware, and Hyper-V are supported on any OS.
+CPUID-based checks that can detect KVM, Xen HVM, VMware, bhyve, and Hyper-V are supported on any OS.

 Xen PV vs. Xen HVM check is supported on Linux and FreeBSD.